 Welcome!

-Welcome to my web page!
-My name is Zhexing Li and I am a PhD candidate in the Department of Earth and Planetary Sciences at University of California, Riverside (UCR) working in Prof. Stephen Kane's group.
-My research interests are detection and characterization of exoplanets using radial velocity and direct imaging methods, and pretty much any other things related to these.
+Welcome to my website!
+My name is Zhexing Li, currently pursuing a PhD in the Department of Earth and Planetary Sciences at the University of California, Riverside (UCR) under the guidance of Prof. Stephen Kane.
+My research focuses on the detection and characterization of exoplanets utilizing radial velocity and direct imaging techniques, as well as other related areas.

-Before coming to UCR, I received a Bachelor of Science degree from University of California, Santa Barbara (UCSB), with a major in Physics and a minor in Astronomy and Planetary Sciences.
-After graduation, I interned at Las Cumbres Observatory (LCO) for a year, then moved to Boston and earned a Master of Arts degree in Astronomy from Boston University (BU) after another two years of study.
+Before joining UCR, I completed my Bachelor of Science degree at the University of California, Santa Barbara (UCSB), majoring in Physics and minoring in Astronomy and Planetary Sciences.
+Following graduation, I spent a year interning at Las Cumbres Observatory (LCO) before relocating to Boston.
+There, I earned a Master of Arts degree in Astronomy from Boston University (BU) after two additional years of study.

-Feel free to browse through other sections of my webpage for more on my work and personal life.
-If you have any questions, please don't hesitate to contact me.
+Feel free to explore other sections of my website to learn more about my professional and personal endeavors.
+If you have any inquiries, please don't hesitate to reach out to me.

 RESEARCH